Summary of All DBMS_METADATA Subprograms

 SET_TRANSFORM_PARAM(tr_handle,'STORAGE',true);

 However, some transform parameters are additive which means that all specified parameter values are applied to the document, not just the last one.
-For example, the OBJECT_ROW
+For example, the OBJECT_ROW parameter to the MODIFY transform is additive.
+If you specify the following, then both specified rows are copied to the output document.

 SET_TRANSFORM_PARAM(tr_handle,'OBJECT_ROW',5);